CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 2. **Enhance Consistency**: Standardize attribute names and structures across resources and data sources.
 3. **Simplify Usage**: Remove outdated attributes to streamline the configuration process.

 We understand the importance of maintaining backward compatibility to avoid disrupting existing configurations.
-Therefore, during the transition period, both old and new style attributes are supported.
-This approach allows users to continue using their existing configurations while gradually adopting the new style attributes.
-We have implemented deprecation warnings for old style attributes, informing users of the upcoming changes and encouraging them to transition to the new attribute style as soon as possible.
+Therefore, during the transition period, both legacy and redefined attributes are supported.
+This approach allows users to continue using their existing configurations while gradually adopting the redefined attributes.
+We have implemented deprecation warnings for legacy attributes, informing users of the upcoming changes and encouraging them to transition to the redefined attribute as soon as possible.

-> It is important to note that for the same ACI property, old and new style attributes cannot be used simultaneously.
+> It is important to note that for the same ACI property, legacy and redefined attributes cannot be used simultaneously.
 Attempting to do so will result in an error during configuration validation.

-A downside to this approach is increased verbosity in the plan output due to known after applies for each old style attribute not provided when a change is detected.
+A downside to this approach is increased verbosity in the plan output due to known after applies for each legacy attribute not provided when a change is detected.
 This is a temporary drawback which will be resolved once deprecated attributes are removed in the next major release.

 ## Changed Behavior for Relations